cyanide-burnout/Click-a-Tool/README.md

 Artem Prilutskiy, 2022

 Client library uses HTTP interface of ClickHouse to interact with.
 It is more preferable to use MessagePack format to pass data to.
 The library uses zlib compression.

-Since ClickHouse uses strict form of data, there are helper functions to make some data fields in strict format:
+Since ClickHouse uses strict form of data, there are helper functions to make some data fields in strict format.
-* getFloat32
-* getFloat64

 About UUIDs over MessagePack in ClickHouse: https://github.com/ClickHouse/ClickHouse/issues/33756